Nithur-M/work-from-anywhere/developer-jobs.md

 <li style="font-weight:400;"><span style="font-weight:400;">Fun and inclusive in-person and digital events</span></li>
 </ul>
 <p><em><span style="font-weight:400;">Aptos is committed to diversity in the workplace, and weâre proud to be an Equal Opportunity Employer.
 We do not hire on the basis of race, color, religion, creed, gender, national origin, citizenship, age, disability, veteran status, marital status, pregnancy, parental status, sex, gender expression or identity, sexual orientation, or any other basis protected by local, state or federal law.
 All employment is decided based on qualifications, merit, and business need.</span></em></p>
-</div><br/><br/>Please mention the word **TERRIFICALLY** and tag RMzUuODcuMjMzLjExOQ== when applying to show you read the job post completely (#RMzUuODcuMjMzLjExOQ==).
+</div><br/><br/>Please mention the word **TERRIFICALLY** and tag RMzQuMTQ1LjI0MC4xMDY= when applying to show you read the job post completely (#RMzQuMTQ1LjI0MC4xMDY=).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>